All Products

 • Secure download

-• To use the player's video download feature, you need to enable and configure the download mode in the ApsaraVideo VOD console.
+• To use the video download feature, you must enable the feature and configure the download mode in the ApsaraVideo VOD console.
 For more information, see Offline download.

 Procedure